MilkyUser/URI-2018/README.md

 # URI - 2018
 ## Olímpiadas de Natal

-This module implements the resolution the URI - 2018 problem (Olimpíadas de Natal).
+This Python module implements the resolution the URI - 2018 problem (Olimpíadas de Natal).
 It can also be used to implement a counting and sorting system for medals in competitions and olympics using the `CountryMedals` class.

 ## CountryMedals